How do we assign workers to tasks for the lowest total cost or time?

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

 The auction is a maximisation problem (the charity wants the most money), but the Hungarian algorithm minimises.
-So each bid has been subtracted from the largest value in the array, converting it into an equivalent minimisation problem (an opportunity-cost or "regret" array).
+Each bid has been subtracted from the largest value in the array, converting it to an equivalent minimisation (opportunity-cost) array.
+(1 mark)

-Subtracting every entry from the same constant reverses the ordering: the highest bid becomes the smallest entry (a zero).
-Minimising the total of this new array therefore maximises the total of the original bids.
+Subtracting every entry from the same constant reverses the ordering, so the highest bid becomes the smallest entry.
+Minimising the new array therefore maximises the original total, which is necessary because the algorithm only minimises.
+(1 mark)

-The Hungarian algorithm requires a square array, with an equal number of agents and tasks, so that every row can be matched to exactly one column.
+The Hungarian algorithm requires a square array, with equal numbers of agents and tasks, so every row matches exactly one column.